| | | | |

 Once the eggs have been tempered, we can add them to the remaining cranberry sauce.

-• Add the tempered eggs to the pan and mix them in well.
+• Add the tempered eggs to the pan and mix them into the cranberry sauce.

 • Place it in the fridge for at least 2-4 hours to allow the custard to set.